- ADMISSIONS & AID

 c.
 Ending Isolation.
 People who are symptomatic or test positive may be around others: a) After ten days since symptoms first appeared, and b) After 24 hours with no fever (without using fever-reducing medications), and c) After other symptoms of COVID-19 are improving.
 People who are non-symptomatic and test positive—and continue to have no symptoms—can be around others after ten days have passed since the positive test.
 Most people do not require testing to decide when they can be around others.
 However, if your healthcare provider recommends testing, they will let you know when you can resume being around others based on your test results.

 a.
 Vaccinated students who have a known exposure to someone with suspected or confirmed COVID-19 must be tested 3-5 days after exposure and continue to wear a mask in public indoor settings.

 b.
 Unvaccinated students must quarantine (stay home, separate themselves from others, monitor their health, and follow directions from their state or local health department).
 Quarantine may stop after day ten without testing OR after day seven when receiving a negative test result (the test must occur on the fifth day of quarantine or later).

 BEFORE TRAVEL BACK TO THE UNITED STATES.

-Unvaccinated & vaccinated students returning to the United States must get a viral PCR test no more than three calendar days before departure (or documentation of recovery from COVID-19 in the past 3 months).
-(17)
+Per U.S. Policy, unvaccinated & vaccinated people returning to the United States must get a viral PCR test no more than three calendar days before departure (or documentation of recovery from COVID-19 in the past 3 months).